Funk & Wagnalls: History

-Unicorn Press (later known as the Standard Reference Work Publishing Co.) obtained the rights to publish the encyclopedia, and by 1953 that firm began to sell the encyclopedia through a supermarket continuity marketing campaign, encouraging consumers to include the latest volume of the encyclopedia on their shopping lists.
+Unicorn Press (later known as the Standard Reference Work Publishing Co.) obtained the rights to publish the encyclopedia.
+By 1953 that firm began to sell the encyclopedia through a supermarket continuity marketing campaign, encouraging consumers to include the latest volume of the encyclopedia on their shopping lists.
 Grocery stores in the 1970s in the Midwest (Chicago – Jewel Grocers) typically kept about four volumes in a rotation, dropping the last and adding the latest until all volumes could be acquired with the initial first volume being 99 cents.
 The first several volumes were gold painted along the edges and the later volumes were not.
 A volume was typically priced at $2.99, but toward the later volumes the price had increased with the inflation of the 1970s.
 If one did not go shopping on a weekly basis, or delivery was spotty, there was a good chance that a volume might be missed to complete the set.
 The encyclopedia was also sold as a mail order set of 36(?) volumes; one volume a month.

 Also sold in grocery stores, one volume at a time, was the Family Library Of Great Music, a 22-album series of classical recordings.
 One famous composer was highlighted in each release.
 The records were manufactured exclusively for Funk & Wagnalls by RCA Custom.

-In 1965, Funk & Wagnalls Co. was sold to Reader's Digest.
+In 1963, Corinthian Broadcasting acquired Standard Reference Works.
+In 1965, Funk & Wagnalls was sold to Reader's Digest.
+At the time Robert Cuddihy's son Paul was company chairman.

-In 1971, the company, now Funk and Wagnalls, Incorporated, was sold to Dun & Bradstreet.
-Dun and Bradstreet retained Funk & Wagnalls New Encyclopedia, but other reference works were relinquished to other publishers.
+In 1971, Funk and Wagnalls, was sold to Corinthian Broadcasting, now a subsidiary of Dun & Bradstreet, which also owned the Thomas Y. Crowell Co..
+Dun and Bradstreet retained Funk & Wagnalls New Encyclopedia, but sold Crowell to Harper & Row in 1977.

 In 1984, Dun & Bradstreet sold Funk & Wagnalls, Inc., to a group of Funk & Wagnalls executives, who in turn sold it to Field Corporation in 1988.

-In 1991, the company was sold to K-III Holdings, Inc, and then in 1993 Funk & Wagnalls Corporation acquired the World Almanac.
+In 1991, the company was sold to K-III Holdings (now Rent Group), and then in 1993 Funk & Wagnalls Corporation acquired the World Almanac.